Guide To Eating For Healthy Skin

 • Zinc is needed to make RNA and DNA, low levels impair skin healing, and low levels have been found in children with eczema.
 Stress and inflammation decrease zinc levels.

-• Iron deficiency can result in impaired collagen production.
+• Iron deficiency can result in impaired collagen production, and leaky, itchy skin.

 • Selenium is needed for glutathione production and also thyroid hormone production.
 Low thyroid can result in skin conditions and drier skin.